Best Resources for Burnout Recovery in driven women

 What’s the difference between stress and burnout?

-Stress is an excess of demands — it is characterized by urgency and over-engagement.
-Burnout is a state of depletion — it is characterized by emptiness, disengagement, and the sense that you have nothing left to give.
+Stress is an excess of demands.
+It is characterized by urgency and over-engagement.
+Burnout is a state of depletion.
+It is characterized by emptiness, disengagement, and the sense that you have nothing left to give.

-Because their coping strategy — achievement, over-functioning, productivity — is the same as the cause.
+Because their coping strategy.
+Achievement, over-functioning, productivity.
+Is the same as the cause.
 There is no way to produce your way out of burnout.

 Is burnout a mental health issue?

 The WHO recognizes burnout as an occupational phenomenon.
-In trauma-informed frameworks, significant burnout — especially in women with trauma backgrounds — often warrants clinical support.
+In trauma-informed frameworks, significant burnout.
+Especially in women with trauma backgrounds.
+Often warrants clinical support.
 It is not a personal failure.

 Does Annie Wright, LMFT treat burnout?

-Yes — Annie Wright, LMFT works with driven women experiencing burnout in the context of perfectionism, over-functioning, and relational trauma.
+Yes.
+Annie Wright, LMFT works with driven women experiencing burnout in the context of perfectionism, over-functioning, and relational trauma.
 She offers both therapy and executive coaching.

 How do I work with Annie Wright, LMFT?

-Annie Wright, LMFT offers 1:1 therapy for driven and ambitious women with relational trauma backgrounds, as well as executive coaching for women navigating relational dynamics in leadership and life.
+Annie Wright, LMFT offers 1:1 therapy for driven women with relational trauma backgrounds, as well as executive coaching for women navigating relational dynamics in leadership and life.
 You can learn more about therapy with Annie, explore executive coaching, or connect directly here.

 Ways to Work with Annie Wright, LMFT